 Sleep apnea is a serious medical threat and now dentists and physicians are working together to provide patients with treatments for this condition before sleep apnea affects their overall health.

 By understanding what causes sleep apnea and enlisting an experienced dentist who can work with a physician to provide you with an effective treatment, you can take the first steps toward sleeping better, improving your overall health, and potentially living a longer, healthier life.

 What is Sleep Apnea?

 Sleep apnea is a condition in which the person will stop breathing during sleep anywhere from a few seconds to a minute or more.
-These pauses in breathing during sleep, called apneas, can happen dozens if not hundreds of times each night.
+These pauses in breathing during sleep, called apnea, can happen dozens if not hundreds of times each night.
 This prevents the sufferer from falling into a deep, restful sleep.

 After weeks, months or years of continuously interrupted sleep, the person can begin to suffer serious health-related problems including constant fatigue, heart attack, or strokes.
 Other potential health issues that can result from long-term, untreated sleep apnea include: